+13 See Footnote 1.

-Each Eligible PSE Trading Participant shall initially be allocated 2,276,000 Firm Shares.
-Based on the initial allocation for each PSE Trading Participant, there will be a total of 52,000 residual Firm Shares to be allocated as may be determined by the Sole Issue Manager, Underwriter and Bookrunner.
-Each LSI applicant may subscribe to a minimum of 1,000 Firm Shares and up to a maximum of 66,000 Firm Shares at the Offer Price.
-The Sole Issue Manager, Underwriter and Bookrunner shall purchase the Trading Participants and Retail Offer Shares not reallocated to the Institutional Offer or otherwise not taken up by the Eligible PSE Trading Participants or clients of the Sole Issue Manager, Underwriter and Bookrunner or the general public pursuant to the terms and conditions of the Underwriting Agreement.
+Each Eligible PSE Trading Participant shall initially be allocated [2,276,000] Firm Shares.
+Based on the initial allocation for each PSE Trading Participant, there will be a total of [52,000] residual Firm Shares to be allocated as may be determined by the Sole Issue Manager, Underwriter and Bookrunner.

+Each LSI applicant may subscribe to a minimum of [1,000] Firm Shares and up to a maximum of [50,000] Firm Shares at the Offer Price.

+The Sole Issue Manager, Underwriter and Bookrunner shall purchase the Trading Participants and Retail Offer Shares not reallocated to the Institutional Offer or otherwise not taken up by the Eligible PSE Trading Participants or clients of the Sole Issue Manager, Underwriter and Bookrunner [and the Participating Underwriter/s] or the general public pursuant to the terms and conditions of the Underwriting Agreement.

 The allocation of the Offer Shares between the Trading Participants and Retail Offer and the Institutional Offer is subject to readjustment as agreed between the Company, the Selling Shareholders and the Sole Issue Manager, Underwriter and Bookrunner.
+See "Reallocation" below.

+Stabilizing Agent [China Bank Securities Corporation]

+Overallotment Option

-See " Reallocation " below.
-Offer Shares The Firm Shares and the Option Shares Offer Price ₱1.50 per Offer Share.
-The Offer Price was determined based on a book- building process and discussions among the Company, the Selling Shareholders, and the Sole Issue Manager, Underwriter and Bookrunner.
-Stabilizing Agent China Bank Securities Corporation Overallotment Option Pursuant to the request to conduct price stabilization activities, as filed with the SEC on September 23, 2022, the Selling Shareholders have granted the Stabilizing Agent, China Bank Securities Corporation, an option, exercisable in whole or in part, to purchase up to 210,000,000 Option Shares at the Offer Price, on the same terms and conditions as the Offer Shares as set out in this REIT Plan, solely to cover overallotments, if any, and effect price stabilization transactions.
+have granted the Stabilizing Agent, China Bank Securities Corporation, an option, exercisable in whole or in part, to purchase up to [210,000,000] Option Shares at the Offer Price, on the same terms and conditions as the Offer Shares as set out in this REIT Plan, solely to cover overallotments, if any, and effect price stabilization transactions.
 The Overallotment Option is exercisable from time to time for a period which shall not exceed 30 calendar days from and including the Listing Date.
+The Overallotment

-The Overallotment Option, to the extent not fully exercised by the Stabilizing Agent, shall be deemed cancelled and the relevant Option Shares shall be re-delivered to the Selling Shareholders.
+Option, to the extent not fully exercised by the Stabilizing Agent, shall be deemed cancelled and the relevant Option Shares shall be re-delivered to the Selling Shareholders.
 The Option Shares are not fully underwritten unlike the Firm Shares and consequently, the Option Shares may not be fully sold and taken up.
 See "Plan of Distribution-The Overallotment Option."

+Pursuant to the approval of the SEC dated [●], the Selling Shareholders

+Eligible Investors The O

-Eligible Investors The Offer Shares may be purchased by any natural person of legal age regardless of nationality, or any corporation, association, partnership, trust account, fund or entity residing in and organized under the laws of the Philippines or licensed to do business in the Philippines, regardless of nationality, subject to our right to reject an Application or reduce the number of our Offer Shares applied for subscription and subject to restrictions on ownership as set out below.
-Restriction on Ownership The Offer Shares may be purchased and owned by any person or entity regardless of citizenship or nationality, subject to the nationality limits under Philippine law.
-In particular, the Philippine Constitution and other Philippine laws and regulations require that ownership of companies that own land be limited to citizens of the Philippines, or Philippine Nationals, which include corporations or associations organized under the laws of the
+The Offer Shares may be purchased by any natural person of legal age regardless of nationality, or any corporation, association, partnership, trust account, fund or entity residing in and organized under the laws of the Philippines or licensed to do business in the Philippines, regardless of nationality, subject to our right to reject an Application or reduce the number of our Offer Shares applied for subscription and subject to restrictions on ownership as set out below.

+Restriction on Ownership

-Philippines of which at least 60% of the capital stock outstanding is owned and held by citizens of the Philippines.
+The Offer Shares may be purchased and owned by any person or entity regardless of citizenship or nationality, subject to the nationality limits under Philippine law.
+In particular, the Philippine Constitution and other Philippine laws and regulations require that ownership of companies that own land be limited to citizens of the Philippines, or Philippine Nationals, which include corporations or associations organized under the laws of the Philippines of which at least 60% of the capital stock outstanding is owned and held by citizens of the Philippines.

 As the Company owns land, foreign shareholdings in our Company may not exceed (i) 40% of our issued and outstanding capital stock entitled to vote in the election of directors; and (ii) 40% of our total issued and outstanding capital stock, whether or not entitled to vote in the election of directors.
-See "Regulatory and Environmental Matters" on page 216.
+See "Regulatory and Environmental Matters" on page 188.